jwunderl/pxt-common-packages/libs/music/docs/reference/music/play-sound.md

 ### My sound string #ex1

 Make a sound string that has 5 notes.
-Play the sound string and and finish the program.
+Play the sound string and finish the program.

 ```blocks
 let mySound = "g5:1 f e d c";